-Some spider bites, like those of the black widow or brown recluse, are also serious and can be life-threatening.
+Certain spider bites, such as the black widow or brown recluse, can be serious and life-threatening.
 Most spider bites, however, are harmless.
 If bitten by an insect or spider, bring it for identification if this can be done quickly and safely.

 General steps for most bites and stings:

 Remove the stinger by scraping the back of a credit card or other straight-edged object across the stinger.
 Do not use tweezers -- these may squeeze the venom sac and increase the amount of venom released.

 - Wash the site thoroughly with soap and water.

 - Place ice (wrapped in a washcloth) on the site of the sting for 10 minutes and then off for 10 minutes.
 Repeat this process.

 - If necessary, take an antihistamine, or apply creams that reduce itching.

 - Over the next several days, watch for signs of infection (such as increasing redness, swelling, or pain).